 - Betty Buckley has said that, in the 1976 version of Carrie, she played the gym teacher Miss Collins as a lesbian in order to invoke this in her interactions with Carrie.

-- Between Ripley and Call in Alien: Resurrection.
-Word of God says it was intentional.
-Given the scriptwriter, that's not exactly surprising.
+- Between Ripley and Call in Alien: Resurrection, which Word of God says was intentional.
+Given who wrote it, is anyone surprised?